-Git Beyond the Basics: Git Bundle and Archive
+Git Bundle and Git Archive Tutorial

 Git archive sends only the specified file contents to the standard output.

-- Git bundle creates a single file containing both file contents and history.
+Git bundle creates a single file containing both file contents and history.

 The difference between Git bundle and Git archive is whether the contents of the .git folder are included.
 Git archive excludes the contents of the .git folder, while Git bundle includes it.

-- Back up just the files in a single sourcetree (e.g., the head revision)
+- Back up just the files in a single sourcetree (e.g., the head revision).

-- Back up the entire repository
+- Back up the entire repository.

-- Transfer a branch to secure machines that have no network connections
+- Transfer a branch to secure machines that have no network connections.

-Using Git Archive for Files
+Use Git Archive for Files

 git archive --prefix=2014-10-21/ --format=zip HEAD >HeadArchive.zip

-Using Git Bundle for Files and Their History
+Use Git Bundle for Files and Their History

 git bundle create HeadBundle.git HEAD